spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 3. **Render:** overlay on a volume rendered brain.

 Thresholded SPMs can be saved as NIfTI image files in the working directory by using the "Save" button in the Interactive window.
-In the figures below the `listening > rest` activation has been superimposed on a spatially normalised, bias-corrected anatomical image.
+In the figures below the `listening > rest` activation has been superimposed on a spatially normalised, intensity nonuniformity corrected anatomical image.

 ![](../../../../assets/figures/manual/auditory/slices.png)